Computing student working in a lab, using two desktop screens and a laptop

 To help you stand out when competing for a job after you graduate, we've developed the ARU Graduate Capitals.
 This is a set of six attributes, valued by employers and industry, that we integrate into our courses and help you develop, so you’ll have life-long career-skills.

-Apply now for BSc (Hons) Computer Networking
+Apply for Computer Networking

 Life in Peterborough